 - Today, Americans produce an estimated 8.4 metric tons of beet sugar every year.

-- Sugar is everywhere.
+- Sugar is just about everywhere.
 Sugars are the building blocks of carbohydrates; carbohydrates are the building blocks of cells.
 As such, you could argue that humans and animals need sugar to survive.

 - It is present in the fibres of all plants, created as a byproduct of photosynthesis.